myDevicesIoT/cayenne-docs/docs/GETTINGSTARTED.md

 After setting up your PC/Mac computer with the Arduino IDE and the Cayenne Library, you are ready to install Cayenne onto your device.
 Continue to Step 3 of the Arduino installation, where you will connect your board with Cayenne.

-On this screen, select the Arduino board that you are using from the list of [supported boards](#supported-hardware-microcontrollers-arduino).
+On this screen, select the Arduino board that you are using from the list of [supported boards](https://developers.mydevices.com/cayenne/docs/supported-hardware/#supported-hardware-microcontrollers).
 As you select your Arduino board, a list of connections appears below the board name.
 Select the connection type that you are using.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160616135653/1st-Experience-Arduino-Step-3-board-expanded1.png" width="600" height="385" alt="Arduino Step 3"></p>

 Click on the Sketch button next to the connection you will be using and a popup will appear with the sketch file you will need when flashing your Arduino device.
-The sketch file will contain everything you need to connect your device to Cayenne, including your [authentication token](#sketch-files-finding-auth-token).
+The sketch file will contain everything you need to connect your device to Cayenne, including your [MQTT CREDENTIALS](https://developers.mydevices.com/cayenne/docs/sketch-files/#sketch-files-using-sketch-files-customizing-sketch-files).

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160616135934/1st-Experience-Arduino-Step-3-connection-example.png" width="600" height="385" alt="Arduino Step 3 Connection Example"></p>